baspenny/display-video-360/README.md

 # Kubernetes Secret Generator

 This package contains a nice and convienient class to create Kubernetes secret files
-It can create secrets from .env files or from files using the
-path of the file, and reading them.
+It can create secrets from .env files or from files using the **absolute** path of the file, and reading them.